Does Sedation Dentistry Put You to Sleep?

 Can You Drive After Dental Sedation?

-If you are given nitrous oxide, or laughing gas, you will likely be okay to drive; however, it is a good idea to have a backup plan if this is not the case.
+If you are given laughing gas you will likely be okay to drive; however, it is a good idea to have a backup plan if this is not the case.
 If you have oral dental sedation administered you will not be able to drive home after your procedure.
 The effects of this sedation can last several hours and cause you to feel drowsy, making it unsafe to operate a vehicle.

 Is Sedation Dentistry Safe?